ashraf2k23/RealTimeChat/RealTimeChat/README.md

    - Designed a user-friendly interface that is easy to navigate.
    - Focused on delivering a clean and intuitive user experience.

-## Contact

-For any inquiries or issues, please contact Sk Anarul at skanarul8002@gmail.com.